sthareja/openshift-pipeline-tutorial/README.md

 apply-manifests     10 seconds ago update-deployment   4 seconds ago
 ```
+NOTEYou can also use 'oc get tasks' to see tasks are created.

 We will be using `buildah` clusterTasks, which gets installed along with Operator.
 Operator installs few ClusterTask which you can see.